oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 ```

-Note: We will refer to this working copy of the sample as `/tmp/mii-sample`; however, you can use a different location.
+**Note**: We will refer to this working copy of the sample as `/tmp/mii-sample`; however, you can use a different location.

 Download the latest WebLogic Deploying Tooling (WDT) and WebLogic Image Tool (WIT) installer ZIP files to your `/tmp/mii-sample/model-images` directory.
 Both WDT and WIT are required to create your Model in Image Docker images.